 I have come to find the position occupied by celebrity lefts as simply a fundamental obstruction to more radical thought.
 The space they occupy doesn’t seem to make room for different ideas, and it serves power by setting the limits of permissible opinion, which is then policed with a great deal of intensity by those who attach themselves to these left luminaries.
 Seeing the way Glenn Greenwald and his followers responded to legitimate criticism throughout the Snowden spectacle was a good lesson in the way power disciplines those who ask unwelcome questions and refuse to accept imposed narratives.

 If we’re going to assume left analysis has any value at all, we should be able to agree that criticism of those who set the coordinates of our discourse, effectively deciding what ideas are privileged and what ideas are marginalized, should be made a priority.
-These celebrities should be met with a great deal of skepticism, if only for their prominence.
+These people should be met with a great deal of skepticism, if only for their prominence.
 Additionally, I think an honest analysis of their propaganda function is crucial in order to develop the strong intellectual self-defenses we need to interpret the world as it actually is.
 We simply can’t reach sound conclusions otherwise.

 It has been pointed out to me on twitter that I never specifically mentioned Israel in this post: